When you’re feeling squeezed by life, self-discovery is likely not on your short list of ways that you cope.

 Possibilities serve to expand, counteracting the squeeze.

-How do you begin?
+But how do you begin?
 What kinds of situations open you to self-discovery?

 The first step?
 Take time to reflect on what you have learned recently.
 You can do this anytime.
 Notice the experiences that have brought unrecognized talents to light.
 What are the circumstances that draw you to expand into something new?